Tech tips to avoid contractor scams after a storm or disaster

 There are websites dedicated to tracking and reporting scams related to storm damage.
 You can use these sites to stay informed about common scams and to report any suspicious activity you encounter.
 Here are a few examples:

-The National Center for Disaster Fraud (NCDF) – You can at 1-866-720-5721 to report fraudulent activity related to natural disasters.
+The National Center for Disaster Fraud (NCDF) – You can call their hotline at 1-866-720-5721 to report fraudulent activity related to natural disasters.
 They also have a website where you can report scams and find resources on how to protect yourself from fraud.

 Better Business Bureau (BBB) – The BBB has a Scam Tracker tool on its website where you can search for scams related to storm damage and other types of fraud.